 This is a fat that has been changed by a process called hydrogenation (adding hydrogen to liquid vegetable oils to make them more solid).
-This process increases the shelf life of foods, while giving them a desirable taste and texture.
-You may see this on packaging of food under something like hydrogenated vegetable oil, partially-hydrogenated vegetable oil, hardened vegetable oil, partially-hardened vegetable oil, or margarine.
+This process increases the shelf life of foods while giving them a desirable taste and texture.
+You may see this on the packaging of food under something like hydrogenated vegetable oil, partially-hydrogenated vegetable oil, hardened vegetable oil, partially-hardened vegetable oil, or margarine.

-Foods high in trans fat include fast food, ready meals, muffins, donuts, cakes, cookies, pies, fries ect.
+Foods high in trans fat include fast food, ready meals, muffins, doughnuts, cakes, cookies, pies, fries etc.

 You probably have an idea which of the fats mentioned are good and which ones are bad but what is it that makes them good or bad?

 The modern diet has had a dramatic change in the ratio of omega-6 and omega-3 fats consumed.
 This has a very detrimental effect on our bodies, and over time can contribute to major illness and disease.

-The chart on the right lists the omega-6 and omega-3 content of various foods and its clear to see why we have a problem.
+The chart on the right lists the omega-6 and omega-3 content of various foods and it is clear to see why we have a problem.

 An Omega-6: Omega-3 ratio that is too high can contribute to excess inflammation in the body, potentially raising the risk of all sorts of diseases including cardiovascular disease, type 2 diabetes, obesity, metabolic syndrome, irritable bowel syndrome & inflammatory bowel disease, autoimmune diseases and cancer.

-You should be aiming to increase your omega 3 intake while reducing your omega 6 intake.
+You should be aiming to increase your omega 3 intakes while reducing your omega 6 intakes.